 Osborne invented the portable computer.
-Let’s be honest, it was a luggable computer.
+Let’s be honest, the luggable computer.

 We borrowed one for review.

-Osborne was a visionary, even if he wasn’t a good businessman – his company went bust within two years.
+Osborne was a visionary, even if he wasn’t a good businessman — the company went bust after two years.

-He meant engineers should get a product to the point where it was adequate then send it out the door, not fanny about making everything perfect.
+He meant engineers should get a product to the point where it was adequate then send it out the door, not fanny about making it perfect.

-Android is built on the Adequate is good enough premise.
+Android works on the Adequate is good enough premise.
 Netbooks were adequate for most users.
 So was Windows.
 The fuss over Windows 8 comes down to the simple idea that for many users it isn’t adequate and therefore not good enough.

-In fact there should be enough change from that $1000 for an adequate but good enough smartphone.
+There should be enough change from $1000 for an adequate but good enough phone.
 It may not have the latest features, but it’ll meet the needs of all but the most demanding users.

-None of this is an argument against buying nice kit.
-It’s your money spend it how you like.
+None of this is an argument against buying great kit.
+It’s your money: spend it how you like.
 But remember most of the time, you don’t have to break the bank to buy tech gear.